 With so many factors contributing to fatigue, feeling tired all the time is more common than you think.
 But, that doesn’t mean it’s healthy (especially if long-term).
 The good news is that there are simple habits that can support your energy and help rejuvenate you back to your normal self!

 So, if you’re wondering what to do if you’re tired all the time, try incorporating these simple lifestyle hacks into your day.

 Tired All The Time?
 Try These 10 Hacks

 #1 Speak With Your Doctor

+The takeaway?
 See a doctor to address any mental and physical symptoms that feel off.
 Have your hormones and inflammatory markers checked, and acknowledge that you’re important enough to be taken care of, says Dr. Megen McBride, ND, at Four Moons Spa, a modern beauty, healing, and wholeness space in Encinitas, CA. While exhaustion could be due to lifestyle factors, it can also indicate a more serious issue

 #2 Really Take a Close Look at Your Sleep Hygiene

 What to do if you’re tired all the time?
 Once you’ve ruled out anything more serious, start by looking at your sleep habits.
 Are you spending those hours on the pillow tossing and turning or snoozing away?
 It may sound obvious, but sometimes sleep is the last factor we consider.